evgenykagan/evgenykagan.github.io/_portfolio/entbarg.md

 collection: portfolio
 permalink: /portfolio/entbarg
 excerpt: "<img src='/images/entbarg.jpeg'  style='float:right;width:400px;' >
-In this research we study how entrepreneurs and investors divide equity.
+<b>Co-authored with Kyle Hyndman and Anyan Qi.</b> <br> In this research we study how entrepreneurs and investors divide equity.
 We use the Nash bargaining framework and test several predictions in the lab.
-We find that the number of investors matters less than the contract form.
+We find that
+the number of investors matters less than the contract form.
 Preferred Stock contracts, which are popular in practice, disadvantage the entrepreneur and lead to more aggressive investor bargaining tactics."
 seq: "2"